gtlsgamr/htxyz/content/posts/mahabharat_episode_1p2.md

 {{< figure src="/images/mahabharat/ep1_sd.webp" title="Ganga Drowns her child" >}}
 How long can he hold true to his word? five of his children are dead on arrival.
 Some of the dialogue in this episode is so fantastic, it is a stark contrast to some dumb lines you will hear in the future.
 Discussing every line in this episode will take a seperate article, so I won't go into that, but I hope you will give it a good listen.

 Thus ends episode 1, and this review.
 Shantanu's mouth is sewn shut by his promise, his eyes teary, his mind in shambles.
-Ganga is as heartless as we saw her, and now we wait if Shantanu stands up to her.
+Ganga is as heartless as we saw her, and now we wait and see if Shantanu stands up to her.

 Some moving lines from this episode
 >Maharaj, I came to mourn the death of the fourth child.